microsoft/vscode-docs/docs/java/java-tutorial.md

 * [Language Support for Java™ by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 * [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)

-## Installing and setting up Java development kit (JDK)
+## Installing and setting up a Java Development Kit (JDK)

 To use Java within Visual Studio Code, you need to install a Java Development Kit (JDK) on your local environment.
 JDK is a software development environment used for developing Java applications.

 ### Supported Java versions